Elizabeth O’Keefe, Director

 After returning from Moscow, she joined the National Opera Bucharest (Romania), where she danced many solo roles in Giselle, Swan Lake, Don Quixote, The Nutcracker, Romeo and Juliet, Les Sylphides and Sleeping Beauty.

-On coming to Canada, Miss Pora founded her own school the Cristina Pora Calssical Ballet School in Mississauga in 1975.
-As a full member of the Canadian Dance Teachers Association (C.D.T.A), she was also appointed as an examiner for its ballet examinations.
-She has also attended 3 years of pedagogy courses at the professional Teacher’s Training Program at Canada’s National Ballet School.
+On coming to Canada, Miss Pora found her own school the Cristina Pora Calssical Ballet School in Mississauga in 1975.
+As a full member of the Canadian Dance Teachers Association (C.D.T.A), she was also appointed as a member of the Ballet Committee of the Ontario Branch C.D.T.A and Examiner for its ballet examinations.
+She has also attended 3 years of pedagogue courses at the National Ballet School Teacher Training program in Toronto.